 Around the year 1608, in Holland, the telescope was invented – a tube with a convex lens at one end and a concave lens on the other.
 The invention has been described as a collaboration between two makers of spectacles and a third person who was a mathematician.
 A 35 year-old scientist named Galilei Galileo, from Pisa Italy, heard about the invention, and in 1609 he made his own telescope, with a magnifying power of eight.

 Galileo was a Catholic and a progressive thinker.
-Aristotle's views, previously considered radical in Europe, had become the conservative point of view, and, like Bacon, Galileo was opposed to Aristotelian ideology.
+Aristotle's views, previously considered radical in Europe, had become the conservative point of view, and, like Francis Bacon, Galileo was opposed to Aristotelian ideology.
 Galileo was interested in the mechanics of motion, and he was at odds with Aristotelian professors talking of things sinking or floating according to their will or essential natures and of things falling because they wanted to return home, as if the inanimate contained spirit and will.
 Galileo had grasped the idea of force as mechanical.
 He drew revolutionary conclusions that in the 20th century would seem common sense: that bodies in motion continued to move except as slowed by some force.
 His views annoyed theologians, but his ideas interested those wanting to measure the flight of cannon balls.

 In 1610, with his telescope, Galileo discovered the moons of Jupiter, and soon afterward he found spots on the sun and the hills and valleys on the surface of the moon.
-This ability to see where others could not got him into trouble with the Church, whose authorities put ideology ahead of scientific, or empirical, investigation.
+This ability to see where others could not got him into trouble with the Church, whose authorities put ideology ahead of scientific, or empirical discovery.
 Their theology was deemed correct, and it was for Galileo to conform to it, not for the Church to adopt the science of Galileo or anyone else's science.
 Galileo had demonstrable evidence that Copernicus had been correct.
-And among some of the Aristotelians of the old scholastic school of thought -- who forgot Aristotle's admonition to investigate – came condemnation of the telescope.
+And among some of the Aristotelians of the old scholastic school of thought – who forgot Aristotle's admonition to investigate – came condemnation of the telescope.

 In 1611, Galileo visited Rome and exhibited the wonders of the telescope to the pontifical court.
 He tried to produce scriptural confirmation of the view that the earth went around the sun.
 The Church warned him that he should limit himself to study of the physical world and to avoid applying his ideas to theology.
 In 1616 the Church condemned as absurd and heretical the view that the earth moved around the sun, and the Church made expressions of this view forbidden reading.
 Pope Paul V instructed Galileo to refrain from teaching the doctrine, and Galileo promised to obey.